Quick answer

 Is Lou Malnati's or Giordano's better?

 This is Chicago's great pizza debate.
 Malnati's loyalists love the butter crust and the whole sausage patty style.
 Giordano's fans prefer the stuffed double-crust with maximum cheese.
 Both are excellent but different styles — try both if you have time.
-Most Reddit users prefer Malnati's for the classic experience; Giordano's for sheer indulgence.
+Most travelers prefer Malnati's for the classic experience; Giordano's for sheer indulgence.

 Should I eat deep dish pizza in Chicago?